Gia Long: Naval buildup

-Despite his extensive reliance on French officers in matters of military technology, Nguyễn Ánh limited his inner military circle to loyal Vietnamese.
+Despite his extensive reliance on French officers in matters of military technology, Nguyễn Phúc Ánh limited his inner military circle to loyal Vietnamese.
 The Frenchmen decried his refusal to take their tactical advice.
-Chaigneau reported that the Europeans continually urged Nguyễn Ánh to take the initiative and launch bold attacks against Tây Sơn installations.
-Nguyễn Ánh refused, preferring to proceed slowly, consolidating his gains in one area and strengthening his economic and military base, before attacking another.
-In the first four years after establishing himself in Saigon in 1788, Nguyễn Ánh focused on tightening his grip on the Gia Dinh area and its productive rice paddies, and although his forces exerted a degree of control over areas to the north such as Khanh Hoa, Phu Yen and Binh Thuan, their main presence in the northern areas were mainly through naval forces and not concentrated on land occupation.
+Chaigneau reported that the Europeans continually urged Nguyễn Phúc Ánh to take the initiative and launch bold attacks against Tây Sơn installations.
+Nguyễn Phúc Ánh refused, preferring to proceed slowly, consolidating his gains in one area and strengthening his economic and military base, before attacking another.
+In the first four years after establishing himself in Saigon in 1788, Nguyễn Phúc Ánh focused on tightening his grip on the Gia Định area and its productive rice paddies, and although his forces exerted a degree of control over areas to the north such as Khanh Hoa, Phu Yen and Binh Thuan, their main presence in the northern areas were mainly through naval forces and not concentrated on land occupation.
 This was because those areas were not very fertile in terms of rice production and were often affected by famines, and occupying the land would have meant an obligation to feed the populace, putting a strain on resources.
-During this four-year period, Nguyễn Ánh sent missions to Siam, Cambodia and south to the Straits of Malacca and purchased more European military equipment.
+During this four-year period, Nguyễn Phúc Ánh sent missions to Siam, Cambodia and south to the Straits of Malacca and purchased more European military equipment.

-Over time, Nguyễn Ánh gradually reduced the military role of his French allies on the battlefield.
+Over time, Nguyễn Phúc Ánh gradually reduced the military role of his French allies on the battlefield.
 In the naval battle at Thi Nai in 1792, Dayot led the Nguyễn naval attack, but by 1801, a seaborne offensive in the same area was led by Nguyen Van Truong, Vo Duy Nguy and Lê Văn Duyệt, with Chaigneau, Vannier, and de Forsans in supporting positions.
 The infantry attack on Qui Nhơn in 1793 was conducted, according to Nguyen historiography, in cooperation with "Western soldiers".
 The same source recorded that by 1801, Nguyen operations in the same area were directed by Vietnamese generals, whereas Chaigneau and Vannier were responsible for organizing supply lines.